Staff Members

 Click on staff member names to learn more about them (to close, click again):

 Sue is a graduate of Eastern Michigan University (EMU) with a Bachelor of Science degree in Visually Handicapped Teaching; has done EMU graduate work in Secondary Education; and earned a Medical Assistant diploma at San Francisco School of Allied Health.
 She has much work experience in the public school system, private vocational schools, medical field and non-profit sector among children and adults of all ages.
 Sue’s experience in the medical field has given her the added experience and knowledge to better serve her clients who are legally and totally blind clients — many of whom have additional health conditions.
 As a VRT, Sue feels her greatest joy is when she begins to see her clients be successful in their adjustment to vision loss.
-She is also a member of several professional organizations, including: Association for Educational and Rehabilitation (AER); Michigan AER; and American Association of Medical Assisting (AAMA).- Linda recently celebrated her 40th year anniversary as a member of the Clerical Department at the Greater Detroit Agency for the Blind and Visually Impaired.
-She is one of the original members of the Agency and has had a significant role in shaping its success over the years.
-Linda is a native resident of Southeast Michigan having graduated from Roseville High School in 1967, was employed a few years at Home Insurance Company in Detroit, and attended Macomb County Community College where she studied Liberal Arts.
-In 1972, she joined the staff at GDABVI as a Clerk/Receptionist.
-Over the years, her experience has grown in several capacities, including: information/referral of services for vision impaired callers, training of new clerical staff, office operations, accounts payable and receivable, project support services, mailings, human resource assistance and maintaining the fund development database.
-Linda receives the most pleasure in her work by knowing that she is assisting visually impaired persons.
+She is also a member of several professional organizations, including: Association for Educational and Rehabilitation (AER); Michigan AER; and American Association of Medical Assisting (AAMA).Malaika English, Junior Clerk and Rehabilitation Aide

 Malaika started at the Agency back in 2005 as a co-op student from Cooley High School in Detroit.
-She graduated and received her high school diploma with honors in 2006, and was asked to continue working at the Agency.
-As the Office Assistant/Rehab Aide, Malaika is involved in many aspects of GDABVI.
-Some of her responsibilities include partnering with the Senior Clerk to make sure all of the Agency’s clerical needs are met, plus bookkeeping, assembling/maintaining client files, information & referral; and acting as a support person to the rehab staff.
-She will be graduating with her Associate of Applied Science degree in May 2013 from Wayne County Community College District.
-Malaika says she’s always loved helping people and seeing a smile on their faces.
+She graduated and received her high school diploma with honors in 2006, went on to college, and was asked to continue working at the Agency.
+Malaika began as the Office Assistant/Rehab Aide and is now the Junior Clerk and Rehabilitation Aide.
+She took over for Linda Few, long-time Senior Clerk, upon her retirement in 2015.
+Malaika has always loved helping people and seeing a smile on their faces.
 Working at the Agency has taught her so much about blindness and it has become one of her career interests.- Mary Beth Kullen, Community Outreach Coordinator

 Shelley LaVara, Vision Rehabilitation Therapist